StackStorm-Exchange/stackstorm-activedirectory/README.md

 the output variables `stdout` and `stderr` would be your interaction point.
 The variables `stdout_dict` and `stderr_dict` will be set to empty dictionaries.

+# <a name="Sensors"></a> Sensors

+The sensor checks a list of groups periodically and creates a trigger when group membership has changed.

 # <a name="FutureIdeas"></a> Future Ideas
 -  Create action to install Active Directory